-The screenshot shows the 'Profiles' configuration dialog.
-It has sections for 'Net Profile', 'TCP Profile', 'HTTP Profile' (which is set to 'websocket_SSL' and highlighted with a red box), and 'DNS Profile Name'.
+The screenshot shows the 'Profiles' configuration dialog box.
+It includes sections for 'Net Profile', 'TCP Profile', 'HTTP Profile' (which is set to 'websocket\SSL' and highlighted with a red box), and 'DNS Profile Name'.
 At the bottom are 'OK' and 'Done' buttons.